darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem1/Reasoning_About_Programs_Problem_1.md

 Now you may complain about this argument that the conjunct of the invariant, that the parity of w doesn’t change, that that is an invention that in general would be hard to make, well that complaint is to a certain extent justified, but fortunately the designing programmer lives in a different situation.

 He is not offered the ready made program and the rules of the game that I described to you and has to invent the invariant.
-In actual practice, when a programmer develops correctness proof and program hand in hand he knows the invariant before the program has been written.
+In actual practice, when a programmer develops correctness proof and program hand in hand **he knows the invariant before the program has been written.**

 Suppose that his task would have been the following: you are given an urn with black and white pebbles, you are requested to remove all but the last pebble from this urn.
-The way in which you may do that, is, you are not allowed to just turn the urn over, you have to do that very carefully, you have to do that in a series of moves, and in each move you have satisfy two constraints, the one constraint is that you have to take out 2 pebbles and put one back in.
+The way in which you may do that, is, you are not allowed to just turn the urn over, you have to do that very carefully, you have to do that in a series of moves, and in each move you have satisfy two constraints, the one constraint is that you have to take out 2 pebbles, and put one back in.
 Well there are all sorts of games with such restrictions, the famous puzzle of the missionaries and the cannibals, that have to cross a river and a little boat and the boat can contain two people and one goes back to take the boat to the other side.

 [Video Bookmark](https://youtu.be/OeiSWZs3GfI?t=25m58s)